What is an Autocross?

 Registration and Tech Inspection

-Event registration opens at 7:00am and closes at 8:00am.
+On the morning of the event, the registration table opens at 7:00am and closes at 7:30am.
 It doesn’t hurt to arrive a little early to stake out your parking space and unpack your car while you wait.
 All loose items must be removed from the car – basically anything that isn’t bolted down.
-When registration opens at the club trailer, get in line.
-Blank entry forms will be passed around that you can fill out while you wait.
-They are also available on the web site for you to fill out in advance, if you like.
-If this is your first event, the registrar will assign you a car number.
-This will be your number for the rest of the year.
-Also be sure to sign the waiver and get a wristband to show that you have signed it.
-Everyone at the event must sign the waiver, whether they are driving or not.
+When registration opens at the club trailer, get in line to pay your registration fee (if you didn’t pre-pay online), get your work assignment, sign the waiver, and get a wristband.
+Everyone at the event must sign the waiver and get a wristband, whether they are driving or not.

-You will then take your registration form back and take your car through tech inspection.
-Inspectors may check your car where it’s parked, or you may need to take it through an inspection line.
+After you have checked in at registration take your car through tech inspection line.
 Details will be given at each event as to how tech will be handled.
 The inspectors will give your car a quick once over.
 They will want to see inside your trunk to make sure it is empty, and check a few things under the hood.
 Wherever your battery is located, make sure it is visible so they can confirm that it is secure.
 If there is a problem, they will tell you what it is and how to fix it.
-If not, they will sign your registration form.
+For more info on tech inspections click here.

 Course walk